HolgerAusB/Teamspeak3-to-MQTT/README.md

 Once again, copy this list to a text editor and hit Enter after each pipe.
 Then write down the `client_database_id` of your friends that you want to be informed about when they come online.

-## Configuration
+## Installation and configuration

 Now place the script `ts3-to-mqtt.sh` from this repo to /usr/local/bin.
+Make it executable:

-Make it executable `sudo chmod +x /usr/local/bin/ts3-to-mqtt.sh`and edit the definitions in the head of that file.
+`sudo chmod +x /usr/local/bin/ts3-to-mqtt.sh`

+Now copy the file `ts3-to-mqtt.conf` from this repo to `/etc/ts3-to-mqtt/` and open this with your editor to enter your configuration data.

 Here are some additional hints about some of the parameters: